dsarrut/gate-exercices/ex6.md

 # Exercice 6

-Targeted radionuclide therapy (TRT) deliver radiation to lesions by administration of radiolabeled molecular agents designed to specifically concentrate into targets.
+Targeted radionuclide therapy (TRT) delivers radiation to lesions by administration of radiolabeled molecular agents designed to specifically concentrate into targets.
 We want now to create a simulation of such a treatment (internal radiation therapy).

 ### Step 1